Links on Android Authority may earn us a commission. Learn more.

 Another factor is weather.
 You can often ride bikes in light rain or snow, but you’ll need to go slower, take special precautions, and have alternate methods of transportation available if conditions turn south.
 Said precautions can include everything from tarps and off-road tires to putting a bag over the battery.
 It’s entirely possible that an e-bike won’t make sense in your climate.

 Build quality, meanwhile, can become extremely important.
 It’s not enough for a bike to survive your daily commute ― assuming you have one.
 You need the range and reliability to make it to the grocery store and other common destinations, sometimes several on the same trip.
 You’ll want to buy spare parts, and if you can afford it, a second battery and/or a cheap backup ride.
 Carry a tire repair kit on trips, and learn how to use it.

 No matter how well-equipped you are, there are limitations to what an e-bike can do.
 You won’t be hauling much furniture, for instance, and most intercity trips are probably a no-go.
 In some cases, you’re just going to have to bite the bullet and rely on public transit, rideshares, or rented/borrowed vehicles.

-A: Usually!
-Pedal assist lowers your exertion and calorie burn, but not completely until you switch over to throttle-only riding.
+Usually!
+Pedal assist modes lower your exertion and calorie burn, but not completely until you switch over to throttle-only riding.
 In fact, e-bikes may be a great option for seniors looking for light exercise, or anyone who wants to make biking their cardio but finds themselves surrounded by hills.